PointlessBox/dros/README.md

 4. Copy the output from your terminal.

-5. Connect to your dros workspace by using the 'connect' or 'select' command.
+5. Connect to your DROS workspace by using the `connect` command.

 6. Type in the following command in the connected terminal:
 `xauth add <insert copied entry from step 3 and 4>`